 - any other development regulations required by the Zoning Bylaw.

 An approved development permit is required in most instances in order to begin developing your property.
+To help determine if a development permit is required, please reference the applicable Zoning Bylaw here or contact the planning department.
 If you begin development without the required approvals, you will be charged double permit fees at the time of application.

 Development Permit Categories